Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 Hydraulic HP = Pressure in psi × Flow in GPM ÷ 1714

 This gives the theoretical hydraulic horsepower transferred to the liquid.
 The actual motor horsepower must be higher because the pump and drive are not 100 percent efficient.
-Therefore:

 Motor HP = Hydraulic HP ÷ Overall Efficiency

 Overall efficiency should include pump mechanical efficiency and drive efficiency.
-If the pump is belt driven, gearbox driven, or coupled through a speed reducer, the drive losses should be considered.
-For metric users, a common practical relation is:
+If the pump is belt driven, gearbox driven, or coupled through a speed reducer, those drive losses should be included.
+Ignoring these losses can make the motor look suitable on paper but weak during loaded operation.

 Hydraulic kW = Pressure in bar × Flow in LPM ÷ 600